doehm/evoPalette/README.md

   - Load existing palettes from the global environment.
 Object should be list, ideally with names i.e. the same format as
     <code>palette\_box()</code>.
   - Are you feeling lucky?
-Select for completely random colours.
+Select for generating palettes from completely random colours.

 When you are happy with your selections, click ‘evolve’